 There’s nothing better than reading a good book whilst you’re away.
-With help from my wonderful friend @laurawhitehead52 who always recommends amazing books to me, here are some of my favourites that I have read and recommend for your own enjoyment.
+Here are some of my favourites that I have read and recommend to you for your own enjoyment.

 I’ll upload my favourite book each month with a coconut rating so make sure you subscribe to our page (at the bottom) for my Book of the Month updates.

 (If you click on the book covers you will be re-directed to their Amazon pages where you can buy them for yourselves)

 A piece of meat; born to breed; past its sell-by-date; one of the herd.

 Three women.
 A whole world of judgement.